List of Dexter characters: Viktor Baskov

-Viktor Baskov was a member of the Koshka Brotherhood and the head of their operations in America.
+Viktor Baskov is a member of the Koshka Brotherhood and the head of their operations in America.
 While in Miami, he killed Detective Mike Anderson after Anderson discovers a dead stripper in Baskov's trunk.
 He attempts to flee the country afterwards, but is intercepted at Miami International Airport by Dexter.
 He is Dexter's first kill in season 7.
 Viktor is Isaak Sirko's lover.